Aurelio Monteagudo: St. Louis Cardinals organization, Kansas City Royals, San Diego Padres organization, California Angels

-Monteagudo was traded along with Chris Coletta from the Angels to the Phillies for Denny Doyle at the Winter Meetings on December 6, 1973, completing a transaction from four months earlier on August 14 when Philadelphia purchased Billy Grabarkewitz's contract from California.
+Monteagudo was traded along with Chris Coletta from the Angels to the Philadelphia Phillies for Denny Doyle at the Winter Meetings on December 6, 1973, completing a transaction from four months earlier on August 14 when Philadelphia purchased Billy Grabarkewitz's contract from California.
+He pitched during the Phillies' preseason in 1974.
+In mid-April 1974, the Phillies sold Monteagudo's contract rights to Pericos de Puebla in the Mexican League.

-In seven seasons, Monteagudo compiled a 3–7 record with 58 strikeouts, a 5.05 ERA, four saves, and 132 innings pitched in 72 games (65 as a reliever).
-He played his final majors game on September 28, 1973.
+Monteagudo never played an entire MLB season.
+In the seven seasons in which he played MLB baseball, Monteagudo compiled a 3–7 record with 58 strikeouts, a 5.05 ERA, four saves, and 132 innings pitched in 72 games (65 as a reliever).